ddrscott/wheeler/README.md

 text from where ever into every possible contiguous combination of words up to a max phrase length.

-The mapper in this project is `./bin/phrases`.
+The mapper in this project is `wheeler phrases`.
 Again, this is a naive program.
 The phrase parser don't use any NLP or grammar logic.
 It simply splits words by spaces, period, and double quotes.
 After splitting it outputs joined sets of those words in descending word count.

-The reducer is `./bin/reduce_fs`.
+The reducer is `wheeler reduce`.
 It build the phrase index into the `.index` directory inside this project.
 Maybe we'll make it an arg in the future.
 The index structure is:
   1st word size/2nd word size/3rd word size/etc.../phrases